How to get MC Number

 See Unified Carrier Do I Need To Register?

-If you have a Commercial Van that is over 26,000 GVW then here’s what you need to know about IRP & IFTA:
+If you have a van or truck that is over 26,000 GVW then here’s what you need to know about IRP & IFTA:

 International Registration Plan–IRP–This agreement between states simplifies the registration process for commercial vehicles nationwide.